Can You Sue A Robot? Part I

 - monitors and cameras to help prevent accidents when backing up

-- GPS systems to help a driver find their location and help a driver arrive
+- GPS systems to help a driver find their location and help a driver arrive at their destination

 Liability and driverless vehicles